MyTime

 For hourly employees who choose to use the mobile app, clocking in and out comes with a few guidelines:

-Departments are developing plans for device options for clocking in and out in your area and may include the mobile app.
-Check with your manager or department leadership for the specific device options that will be available in your area.
+• Check with your manager or department leadership for the specific device options available for clocking in and out in your area.

-You can only clock in and out from the mobile app when you are within the boundaries of a UCSF-defined “known location”.
+• You can only clock in and out from the mobile app when you are within the boundaries of a UCSF-defined “known location”.
 A geofenced parameter is defined for UCSF locations where work is performed.
-Note: some areas of the organization are implementing different geographic location restrictions at go-live; you will hear from your unit’s leadership if you are affected.
+Note: some areas of the organization are implementing different geographic location restrictions at go-live; check with your manager or department leadership for more details.

 Timekeeping Kiosks

-New time clocks are being strategically installed across campus and UCSF Health based on historical usage patterns and evolving work habits.
-Our existing HBS wall clocks are not compatible with the new system and are being replaced or decommissioned.
-If you currently clock in using an HBS wall clock, check with your manager or supervisor if you will use a new MyTime wall clock or if your department is switching to other device options.
+Time clocks are strategically installed across campus and UCSF Health based on historical usage patterns and evolving work habits.
+Check with your manager or supervisor if you will use a MyTime wall clock or if your department uses other device options.

 Access